-"vein" An epigenetic mineral filling of a fault or other fracture, in tabular or sheetlike form, often with the associated replacement of the host rock; also, a mineral deposit of this form and origin SEC Industry Guide 7 Definitions: exploration stage An "exploration stage" prospect is one which is not in either the development or production stage development stage A "development stage" project is one which is undergoing preparation of an established commercially mineable deposit for its extraction but which is not yet in production.
+"Exchange Act" The United States Securities Exchange Act of 1934, as amended form, often with the associated replacement of the host rock; also, a mineral deposit of this form and origin exploration stage An "exploration stage" prospect is one which is not in either the development or production stage development stage A "development stage" project is one which is undergoing preparation of an established commercially mineable deposit for its extraction but which is not yet in production.
 This stage occurs after completion of a feasibility study mineralized material The term "mineralized material" refers to material that is not included in the reserve as it does not meet all of the criteria for adequate demonstration for economic or legal extraction probable reserve The term "probable reserve" refers to reserves for which quantity and grade and/or quality are computed from information similar to that used for proven (measured) reserves, but the sites for inspection, sampling, and measurement are farther apart or are otherwise less adequately spaced.
 The degree of assurance, although lower than that for proven reserves, is high enough to assume continuity between points of observation production stage A "production stage" project is actively engaged in the process of extraction and beneficiation of mineral reserves to produce a marketable metal or mineral product proven reserve The term "proven reserve" refers to reserves for which (a) quantity is computed from dimensions revealed in outcrops, trenches, workings or drill holes; grade and/or quality are computed from the results of detailed sampling and (b) the sites for inspection, sampling and measurement are spaced so closely and the geologic character is so well defined that size, shape, depth and mineral content of reserves are well-established reserve The term "reserve" refers to that part of a mineral deposit which could be economically and legally extracted or produced at the time of the reserve determination.
 Reserves must be supported by a feasibility study done to bankable standards that demonstrates the economic extraction.
 "Bankable standards" implies that the confidence attached to the costs and achievements developed in the study is sufficient for the project to be eligible for external debt financing.
 A reserve includes adjustments to the in-situ tonnes and grade to include diluting materials and allowances for losses that might occur when the material is mined